Nature September 10, 2017

 10. Kure Beach

-Pronounced "Kur-ee," this stretch of sand is in close proximity to Carolina Beach and also only a 45 minute drive from downtown Wilmington.
+Pronounced "CURE-ee," this stretch of sand is in close proximity to Carolina Beach and also only a 45 minute drive from downtown Wilmington.
 Yet, with attractions like Fort Fisher and the nearby aquarium, you might just want to stay put for a long weekend.